specsolutions/specsync-for-tfs-documentation/features/push-features/customization-update-custom-test-case-fields-on-push.md

 The _Custom field updates_ customization can be used to update arbitrary Test Case fields that are otherwise would not be changed by SpecSync.

+{% hint style="warning" %}
+The configuration setting `customizations/customFieldUpdates` has been replaced by `synchronization/fieldUpdates`.
+See [Update Test Case fields](update-test-case-fields.md) feature description for details.

+This feature has been deprecated in v5 and will be removed in the next release.
+Please use the `specsync upgrade` command to upgrade the configuration to the replacement feature.
+{% endhint %}

 {% hint style="info" %}
 The _Custom field updates_ customization described here is an [Enterprise feature](../../licensing.md).
 {% endhint %}